ctcl-bregis/ctclsite-content/pages/projects/mct2/cameras/cameras.md

 The back-facing camera would be in the form of a camera module with a MIPI CSI interface.
 I discovered that the pinout on the LattePanda Mu is the same as the 22-pin camera connector found on some Raspberry Pi single-board computers.
 As result, I would most likely use a camera module intended for such model of Raspberry Pi.

 ### Front-Facing Camera
-A front-facing camera, also known as the "selfie camera", is present on the device.

 Like the back-facing camera, a MIPI CSI interface is used to connect the camera sensor to the system.

 Separate PDM MEMS microphone modules are used for recording audio.